TheKingAde/CLIA/README.md

 In command-line mode, provide file paths for input and output along with an optional instruction.
 In interactive mode, type your questions, code queries, or type 'exit' to quit.

-# Additional Information
-For more details on the Google PaLM API, refer to the official documentation.

-# License
-This project is licensed under the MIT License.
-Feel free to use and modify the code as needed.